civic-data-design-lab/react-beirut/README.md

 creation and support.
 Data was initially uploaded to this database using Node JS scripts.
 See [`scripts/`](scripts/) for more information on this, as well as for a database upload log.

+Data is stored in the database as objects defined in Mongoose schemas, such as archival information objects or workshop objects.
+See the [`models/`](models/) directory for all relevant files, or check [`Types.js`](models/Types.js) for documentation on all these types.
 ## API
 API documentation can be found in the [`pages/api/`](pages/api/) directory.
 See its [`README`](pages/api/README.md).